ADEWUNMIADENEYE/30-days-sql-challenge/README.md

-# 30-days-sql-challenge
+# 30-days-of-dataset-challenge
-My 30 days SQL practice log
+My 30 days practice on dataset with sql log